Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/backends/aws-sm.md

 [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) can be configured in multiple ways.

-To access secrets stored in the AWS Secrets Manager, {{site.base_gateway}} needs to be configured with proper IAM Roles, with sufficient permissions(policies) to read secret value.
+To access secrets stored in the AWS Secrets Manager, {{site.base_gateway}} needs to be configured with an IAM Role that has sufficient permissions to read the required secret values.
-{{site.base_gateway}} now supports automatically fetching IAM role credential based on your AWS environment, according to the following precedence order:
+{{site.base_gateway}} can automatically fetch IAM role credentials based on your AWS environment, observing the following precedence order:
 - Fetch from credentials defined in environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 - Fetch from profile and credential file, defined by `AWS_PROFILE` and `AWS_SHARED_CREDENTIALS_FILE`.
 - Fetch from ECS [container credential provider](https://docs.aws.amazon.com/sdkref/latest/guide/feature-container-credentials.html).
 - Fetch from EKS [IAM roles for service account](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
 - Fetch from EC2 IMDS metadata.(Both v1 and v2 are supported)

-{{site.base_gateway}} also supports role assuming which allows you to use a different IAM role to fetch secrets from AWS Secrets Manager, which is a common practice in permission division and governance, and also cross AWS account management.
+{{site.base_gateway}} also supports role assuming which allows you to use a different IAM role to fetch secrets from AWS Secrets Manager.
+This is a common practice in permission division and governance and cross AWS account management.

 You can further customize the vault object by configuring a `vaults` entity in {{site.base_gateway}}.

 ## AWS Secrets Manager configuration

-To configure Vault backend with AWS Secrets Manager, you'll need to configure {{site.base_gateway}}'s runtime to have proper IAM roles.
+To configure the Vault backend with AWS Secrets Manager, you need to configure {{site.base_gateway}} to have the required IAM roles to access the relevant secrets.

 For example, to use the secrets management with AWS environment variable credentials, configure the following environment variables on your {{site.base_gateway}} data plane: